umr4nlp/umr-guidelines/guidelines.md

  		* If so, choose the relevant **coreference relation**, with the previous mention as the head and the current mention as the child (see [Part 4-1](#part-4-1-coreference)).
  	* Assess  the **modal dependency structure** generated on the basis of the sentence-level modal annotation.
 	 	* Edit any errors.
-	 	* If possible, substitute the relevant modal strength value for any **:Unsp** links generated between conceivers and events because of **:modpred** relations in the sentence-level annotation.
+	 	* If possible, substitute the relevant modal strength value for any **:Unsp** links generated between conceivers and events because of **:modal-predicate** relations in the sentence-level annotation.
  	* Give every concept **identified as an event** (see [Part 3-1-1](#part-3-1-1-eventive-concepts) for Event ID guidelines) and each **time expression** in the text a temporal annotation (see [Part 4-2](#part-4-2-temporal-dependency)).

 [Back to Table of Contents](#toc)